 I believe it’s critical for us to embrace this way of thinking when Designing mobile learning for multiple screens.
 The days of designing eLearning for the stationary desktop computer are long gone.
 How do we design for all of these sizes and resolutions?

 7 Free Online Tools for CSS Optimization

 JULY 5, 2013

 If you truly want to develop learning, or any other type of content that can be viewed on multiple screens, including desktops and laptops, smartphones, tablets, as well as future devices, such as Google Glass, the only solid solution is by using Responsive Web Design principles.
-This is a brilliant resource for all web designers.
-This of course provides a bad user experience.

 Think Multiscreen (vs. iPad-only) when developing an mLearning Strategy